Heaters Heaters — Electric Pool Heaters: Types, Costs & Installation Guide

 Step 2: Electric Resistance Heaters as an Alternative

 Electric resistance heaters work like giant water heater elements, directly heating the water as it passes through.
+Whichever heater you pick, the right setpoint matters most: see our guide to the ideal pool temperature.
 While less efficient than heat pumps, they have some distinct advantages:

 The main drawback is operating cost - resistance heaters typically cost significantly more to operate than heat pumps in moderate climates.